Building a Visual System for Machines

 How it Works

-We're not here to fight wars over lidar and vision.
 Our goal is to build a fully redundant perception system for autonomous vehicles and other robots using only cameras, and that means measuring depth independently of other sensors.

 There are two main ways that humans and other animals perceive the world in 3D: semantic cues and parallax cues.
 Compound Eye uses both.